 Things required:

-a ball, a bib
+a ball, and a bib

 Players: